 Class I medical devices include medical items that are very unlikely to cause serious consequences if they fail.
 Manufacturers are required to follow what are called "general controls" which closely match ISO requirements.

-In addition to the general controls, Class II medical devices require an approval.
-The intent of this class was for new manufacturers of devices that already existed when the rules were established.
+In addition to the general controls, Class II medical devices require a 510K clearance or a PMA approval for devices with no predicate.
 A Class II medical device is required to be "substantially equivalent" to existing devices.
 The class is now used for "medium risk" devices such as demineralized bone powder used for reconstructive surgery, which is officially substantially equivalent to plaster of paris, a much older product that was used for the same purpose.
 Most Class II medical devices do not require a full approval process with extensive clinical trials because of their equivalence with other devices.